dotnet/corefx/README.md

   such as System.Convert and System.IO.Path.

 * **System.Runtime.Numerics**.
 Provides two useful numeric structures, BigInteger and Complex.

+* **System.Runtime.Serialization.Json**.
+Provides classes for serializing objects to the JavaScript Object Notation (JSON) and for deserializing JSON data to objects.

+* **System.Runtime.Serialization.Primitives**.
+Provides common types, including System.Runtime.Serialization.DataContractAttribute,
+  for libraries that support data contract serialization.

+* **System.Runtime.Serialization.Xml**.
+Provides classes for serializing objects to the Extensible Markup Language (XML) and deserializing XML data to objects.

 * **System.ServiceProcess.ServiceController**.
 Provides the ServiceController class that represents a Windows service and allows you to connect to a running or stopped service, manipulate it, or get information about it.